Rules to Better Logos - 2 Rules

 The primary colors for SSW are always reflected in our logos:

 - Charcoal: #333333 | RGB (51,51,51)

-The font used on SSW product logo is Helvetica Neue LT Pro, the font weight for the first part of the product name is 75 Bold, for the second part of the product name is 45 Light.
+The font used on an SSW product logo is Helvetica Neue LT Pro, the font weight for the first part of the product name is 75 Bold, for the second part of the product name it's 45 Light.